-The Ketogenic Diet can influence cholesterol levels, heart health and metabolic health in the following ways:
+The Ketogenic Diet can influence cholesterol levels, heart health, and metabolic health in the following ways:

 - Increases LDL molecule measure (builds large particle LDL), which leads to less risk for oxidative stress.

 - Improves the LDL to HDL proportion.
-In other words, increases HDL cholesterol, which adjusts the impacts of LDL.
+In other words, it increases HDL cholesterol, which adjusts the impacts of LDL.